-If you love reading about someone using science to solve problems in space, you’ll probably love Project Hail Mary.
 It’s the story of a man named Ryland Grace who wakes up with temporary amnesia—he doesn’t know where he is, when it is, or even who he is.
 Eventually, he figures out he’s on a deep space mission to save Earth from a dangerous, molecular-sized alien that’s cooling off the sun.
 If something isn’t done soon, Earth will freeze and everyone there will die and his mission is our planet’s last chance.
 Truly a hail mary.
 Upping the stakes is the fact that even though Ryland is one of three people on the journey, when he wakes up, the other two people are dead, leaving the full responsibility of humanity’s survival on his shoulders.

 So you’ve got one man, on a spaceship, who has to save an entire planet—in terms of stakes, they don’t get much bigger than that.
 And as you’d expect, Weir puts Ryland in increasingly difficult situations as things on the mission go wrong, need to be fixed, adapted, and more, all with the ticking clock of mass extinction in our minds.
 That alone would make for an intriguing story, albeit one that’s almost too similar to The Martian—which is why Weir puts in a twist.
 One that’s not a huge spoiler (it’s revealed about 170 pages into a 470-page novel) but a big enough reveal that if you’re interested in reading the book, you should leave here.
 Long story short, Project Hail Mary is nerdy as hell and a wild page-turner if you love weird science stuff.